rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  let alone that there exists a universal truth.

-Holding onto Bitcoin as if it is salvation, will lead one astray.
-An attachment onto this world.
+Holding onto Bitcoin as if it is salvation, will lead one astray -- an attachment onto this world that is not self-justifying.
 It would lead you into the same postmodern relativism of our existing secular culture.
 It would lead inevitably to nihilism.

-There is a way out of this nihilism, and it is found in the unspoken presuppositions from which we first asked: is Bitcoin true?
+There is a way out of this nihilism, and -- interestingly enough -- it is found in the unspoken presuppositions from which we first asked: is Bitcoin true?

+To even ask this question precludes the existence of truth, a universal truth, a knowable truth.
+And pursuing this knowable truth is considered valuable, something that is good.
+An entire foundation of epistemology, ethics, mathematics, and meaning are implied in the question.
+Bitcoin can only make sense upon such a foundation.
+In this sense -- yes it can feel redemptive
+ -- but remember, it is only money.
+To know if it is true, this requires a deeper inquiry, a religious worldview that sufficiently makes sense of the world as it is, and that can bring one closer to the truth.